a-fotherby/Omphalos/README.md

 As such, this **does** affect how the user specifies different parallel mineral reactions in the Omphalos `.yaml` format.
 This ultimately makes good sense as the user would need to be able to differentiate between different mineral mechanism somehow in any case.

 The way it is implemented is as follows:
-  - By default, all mineral names will be compounded in the `MINERALS` block with their label in the format `{mineral_name}_{kinetics_label}`.
+  - By default, all mineral names will be compounded in the `MINERALS` block with their label in the format `{mineral_name}&{kinetics_label}`.
   - If the mineral does not have a kinetics label on the input file then the label name will be take as the CrunchTope default, which is 'default'.
-    - For example, an entry in the input file of `Forsterite -rate -12.0` would be indexable in a `.yaml` file as `Foreterite_default`.
+    - For example, an entry in the input file of `Forsterite -rate -12.0` would be indexable in a `.yaml` file as `Foreterite&default`.
-    - Similarly, an entry referring to the kinetics for an acidic mechanism of calcite dissolution, `Calcite -label h+ -ssa 4e-4` would be accessible with the key `Calcite_h+`.
+    - Similarly, an entry referring to the kinetics for an acidic mechanism of calcite dissolution, `Calcite -label h+ -ssa 4e-4` would be accessible with the key `Calcite&h+`.
   - Otherwise, the entries in the `MINERAL` block can be accessed and manipulated in the usual way.

+**THIS MEANS THAT YOU CANNOT USE AMPERSANDS IN MINERAL NAMES IN YOUR INPUT FILES!**
+This isn't a common naming scheme, so it shouldn't trip up many users, but I emphasise it just in case.

 ### About